 Karen Hignite, Treasurer

+Glenn is originally from Michigan and has lived near Hillsboro since 2000.
+He has been married for 37 years, has 12 children and ten grandchildren.
+He has practiced political law at Squire Patton Boggs (US) LLP in Washington, DC since 2003, and was previously counsel to a commissioner on the Federal Election Commission.
 He strongly believes in the cooperative business model, seeing in cooperatives the potential for them to be, as Pope Francis said, a "healing economy in the insidious sea of the global economy.
 A true economy supported by people who have only the common good in their heart and mind.”
 Specifically, he sees the Lovettsville Cooperative Market as a communitarian alternative to the chain store business model, a means by which all can participate in a fair, humane, local and sustainable economy.